turbot/steampipe-plugin-csv/docs/index.md

 }
 ```

+#### Configuring S3 URLs

+You can also query all CSV files stored inside an S3 bucket (public or private) using the bucket URL.

 ##### Accessing a Private Bucket

 In order to access your files in a private S3 bucket, you will need to configure your credentials.
 You can use your configured AWS profile from local `~/.aws/config`, or pass the credentials using the standard AWS environment variables, e.g., `AWS_PROFILE`, `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_REGION`.

 We recommend using AWS profiles for authentication.

 **Note:** Make sure that `region` is configured in the config.
 If not set in the config, `region` will be fetched from the standard environment variable `AWS_REGION`.